Internet censorship in Russia: Gradually build a bordered network economy

-Before the outbreak of the conflict, Russia soon introduced a new Internet policy aimed at replicating an independent digital ecosystem similar to that of China, where online platforms operate largely without reliance on Western services, also incubating competitive tech giants, this progress is still not as complete as China's, but with the introduction a series of legal prosecutions and technical requirements, the freedom to access international platforms is becoming increasingly perturbing and risky.
+Before the outbreak of the Ukraine conflict, Russia soon introduced a new Internet policy aimed at replicating an independent digital ecosystem similar to that of China, where online platforms operate largely without reliance on Western services, also incubating competitive tech giants, this progress is still not as complete as China's, but with the introduction a series of legal prosecutions and technical requirements, the freedom to access international platforms is becoming increasingly perturbing and risky.
 Nevertheless, this is also partly due to financial sanctions and maintenance difficulties for foreign companies.
-During the war, Moscow further advanced this approach by investing heavily in local enterprises (i.e. Rutube, VK, Yandex) designed to outperform American website's market share.
+During the war, Moscow further advanced this approach by investing heavily in local enterprises (i.e., Rutube, VK, and Yandex) designed to outperform American websites' market share.

-By 2022, several major Internet platforms and media had already been shut down, including Twitter and Facebook, which was fully blocked for permitting content deemed hostile toward Russians.
-For other widely used platforms, the government adopted a gradual strategy of imposing increasing restrictions, although still criticized as abrupt.
-For example, Discord, a communication social software that had also been used on the battlefield was blocked on grounds of alleged child abuse, a decision opposed by pro-Russian bloggers before the introduction of a domestic replacement, and YouTube, it was initially among the few international platforms that remained widely accessible, but by 2024 it had become heavily restricted, to the point that smooth access typically required the use of a VPN, even though it had not been formally banned.
+By 2022, several major Internet platforms and media had already been shut down, including Twitter and Facebook, which were fully blocked for permitting content deemed hostile toward Russians.
+For other widely used platforms, the government adopted a gradual strategy of imposing increasing restrictions, although it was still criticized as abrupt.
+For example, Discord, a communication social software that had also been used on the battlefield, was blocked on grounds of alleged child abuse, a decision opposed by pro-Russian bloggers before the introduction of a domestic replacement, and YouTube, which was initially among the few international platforms that remained widely accessible, but by 2024 it had become heavily restricted, to the point that smooth access typically required the use of a VPN, even though it had not been formally banned.

-The Russian government had previously endorsed the principle of “Internet sovereignty” a concept advocated by certain authoritarian states, allowing business participation only from a limited number of allied countries.
+The Russian government had previously endorsed the principle of "Internet sovereignty," a concept advocated by certain authoritarian states, allowing business participation only from a limited number of allied countries.
 In terms of information security, Russia has deliberately distanced itself from the global network, a strategy viewed as effective in reducing vulnerability to cyberattacks.

+In March 2026, the crackdown shifted from remote areas to urban centers, gradually testing the limits of public tolerance; the mobile internet was completely blocked in most parts of Moscow Central.
+Muscovites were unable to access banking and transport services online, and some resorted to using walkie-talkies and pagers.
+Some human right groups cited this as an attempt to push people towards exclusively using approved apps on the Internet Whitelist, such as the messager app Max.
+In response to growing public dissatisfaction, the Kremlin eventually stepped in to calm the situation, urging his authorities to balance economic openness and information control while arguing that the measures were necessary for national security.
+This repeated back-and-forth appeared to be a way of easing public frustration while strengthening the regime's control, as the military operation slowed further and criticism of the authorities continued to grow.